Plastic bag bans in Australia

 Plastic bag bans in Australia were implemented in the early 21st century by the country’s states and territories, rather than through federal law.
 The intent of the bans is to help reduce the amount of plastic pollution in the environment, both in and around Australia and globally.

 In 2003, the Tasmanian town of Coles Bay was the first location in Australia to ban plastic bags.
-Although in 2008 the then-Environment Minister Peter Garrett announced the Rudd Government's goal of a nationwide plastic bag ban by year's end, he later abandoned the initiative due to cost of living concerns and disagreement about the policy among state and territory governments.
+Although in 2008 Environment Minister Peter Garrett announced the Rudd government's goal of a nationwide plastic bag ban by year's end, he later abandoned the initiative due to cost of living concerns and disagreement about the policy among state and territory governments.
 This led to states and territories pursuing their own approaches.

-The introduction of the "Zero Waste" program in South Australia led to the first statewide lightweight bag ban being introduced in October 2008.
+The introduction of the Zero Waste program in South Australia led to the first statewide lightweight bag ban being introduced in October 2008.
 It is estimated that this move has saved 400 million bags annually.
-Victoria implemented their lightweight bag ban in November 2019, then finally NSW was the very last jurisdiction in Australia that implemented a lightweight bag ban effective from 1 June 2022.
+Victoria implemented their lightweight bag ban in November 2019.
+New South Wales was the last jurisdiction in Australia that implemented a lightweight bag ban effective from 1 June 2022.

 Since 2018, the country's two largest supermarket chains, Coles and Woolworths, voluntarily removed free lightweight plastic bags from their stores and began charging for thicker reusable plastic bags instead.
-The reusable bags are sold at 15 cents in both chains.
+The reusable bags were sold at 15 cents in both chains.
 By December 2018, the supermarket phase-out led to an estimated 80% drop in the use of plastic bags nationwide, leading to 1.5 billion fewer bags entering the environment.

 Background

 In Australia, 6 billion HDPE bags were used in 2002.
 Usage reduced to 5.6 billion in 2004 and 3.9 billion in 2007.
 According to Keep Australia Beautiful's 2015–16 National Litter Index, plastic bags made up 1% of the country's litter.
 In 2016 environmental groups expressed their concern that Australia was lagging other countries in the phase-out of lightweight plastic bags, including Botswana, Somalia and Tanzania.
 In 2016 it was estimated that of the 5 billion plastic bags used annually by Australians, 150 million ended up as litter.

-In April 2017, The Project and Clean Up Australia launched a Change.org petition for the premiers of the three states without plastic bag bans - Victoria, New South Wales and Western Australia - to "ban the bag".
+In April 2017, The Project and Clean Up Australia launched a Change.org petition for the premiers of the three states without plastic bag bans – Victoria, New South Wales and Western Australia – to "ban the bag".
 After a segment on The Project about the petition, #BanTheBag became the top trending topic on Twitter.
 In February 2018, a motion was put in the Australian Federal Parliament calling for a nationwide ban of lightweight non-biodegradable plastic shopping bags.
 Senate inquiries into recycling and marine plastic pollution also led to tripartisan recommendations by the Liberal, Labor and Greens parties to ban all single-use plastics in the country by 2023 and for all states and territories to ban plastic bags.